-1. General guidance on prospective non-mineral development on Mineral Safeguarding Areas/Mineral Consultation Areas
+1. General guidance on prospective non-mineral development on Mineral Safeguarding Areas/Mineral Consultation Areas - for silica sand

-1.1 Background
+1.1 General Background

+1.1.1.
 "Minerals are essential to support sustainable economic growth and our quality of life.
 It is therefore important that there is a sufficient supply of material to provide the infrastructure, buildings, energy and goods that the country needs.
-However, since minerals are a finite natural resource, and can only be worked where they are found, it is important to make best use of them to secure their long-term conservation."
+However, since minerals are a finite natural resource and can only be worked where they are found, it is important to make best use of them to secure their long-term conservation."